Bishops' Program for Social Reconstruction

 John Ryan portrait- Library of Congress, LC-DIG-hec-20251

-Queen, Edward and Stephen Prothero and Gardiner Shattuck, 1996.
+Queen, Edward, Stephen Prothero and Gardiner Shattuck, 1996.
 The Encyclopedia of American Religious History.
 New York: Facts on File.

 Program for Social Reconstruction